kilpkonn/msc-thesis/main.typ

 ==== Tactic "trivial" <tactic-trivial>
 Tactic called "trivial" is one of the most trivial tactics we have.
-It only attempts items we have in scope and does not perform any type transitions.
-The items in scope contains:
+It only attempts items we have in scope and does not perform any type transitions. #todo("what are type transitions") The items in scope contains:
 1. Constants
 2. Static items
 3. Generic parameters (constant generics#footnote(link("https://doc.rust-lang.org/reference/items/generics.html")))
 4. Local items

-As this tactic only depends on the values in scope we don't have to call it every round.
+As this tactic only depends on the values in scope we don't have to call it every iteration.
 In fact we only call it once before any of the other tactics to populate the lookup table with the values in scope.

 ==== Tactic "famous types"